masesgroup/KNet/src/documentation/articles/API_extensibility.md

 var result = consumer.DynInstance.committed(topPart); // this line invokes dynamically the committed on the instance of the KafkaConsumer
 ```

 The example above consider the class `TopicPartition` not implemented yet.
-Anyway it exists in JVM.
+Anyway it exists in JVM™.
 As exposed before, each object, like `KafkaConsumer` instance, exposes (hidden in the editor) two properties.

 Explaining the code:
-* The first line creates a JVM object in C# style: `KafkaConsumer` lives in the CLR and has its counterpart in the JVM.
+* The first line creates a JVM™ object in C# style: `KafkaConsumer` lives in the CLR and has its counterpart in the JVM™.
-* The second line requests to the JVM to allocate a `TopicPartition` object with two parameters.
+* The second line requests to the JVM™ to allocate a `TopicPartition` object with two parameters.
 * This resulting object (`topPart`) is used in the third line as parameter of the `committed` method invocation.
 * The `result` is a **dynamic** object that can be used to extract data or invokes other methods.

 ## API exendibility limitation

-Starting from the assumption that JCOBridge does not make any code injection, or compilation, within JVM side, the actual limitation is related to something missing within the JVM.
+Starting from the assumption that JCOBridge does not make any code injection, or compilation, within JVM™ side, the actual limitation is related to something missing within the JVM™.
 In the [JVM callbacks](jvm_callbacks.md) article there is an explanation of how works callbacks.
-**The callback feature needs a concrete class in the JVM and if it does not exist there is no way to use it from KNet.**
+**The callback feature needs a concrete class in the JVM™ and if it does not exist there is no way to use it from KNet.**